jagotu/BACIL/thesis_text/thesis_text.md

   return vars[a]
 ```

-The original control flow of the method was reconstructed from flat bytecode just by unrolling the interpreter loop and merging the instances having the same bytecode offset.
+Even though we started with a big interpreter loop, by merging the instances having the same bytecode offset it disappears and the original control flow of the method is reconstructed from the flat bytecode.

 # CLI Component parser